iamadeadpixel/VUStatsCollector/README.txt

 heavy work in progress, not yet useable for a live server. use at own risk..

+Version 10.0.0 : minor bug fixes
 Version 9.0.0  : More fixes, not sure if all works with multiple player now..
 Version 7.0.0  : Added wins / losses to playerstats
 Version 6.0.0  : fixed a player vs sql problem. (thanks doc-ice-elm) WARNING ! use at own risc, the mod is working, but still needs some tweaks.